example42/example42.github.io/_drafts/2017-05-22-automated-puppet-infrastructure-setup.md

 Usually people set up the heart of their Puppet infrastructure in a manual way.

 From our perspective this is an anti pattern when you manually manage the core of your automation.
-We believe that autmating your automation allows you:
+We believe that automating your automation allows you:
  - to better re-deploy your Puppet infrastructure
  - to manage your Puppet infrastructure by using Puppet
  - gain confidence that you can easily spin up everything from scratch after major outage